Skip to main content

 [Configure Caching]

-• Multi-stage builds: Chain multiple buildspec files together for complex workflows
+• Multi-stage builds: Chain multiple buildspec files for complex workflows

 • Integration with AWS services: Use the AWS CLI within your buildspec to interact with S3, ECR, or Lambda